 Mid ocean ridges (black smokers) (Figure 4).
 Asal system in Djibouti may be the closest supramarine analogue.
 At slow spreading ridges as in Djibouti, high viscosity asthenosphere causes rift valley to form with uplifted, outwardly dipping flanks.
-Salton Sea California is also on ridge crest It is all buried in sediment except latest Pleistocene volcanics (Salton Buttes).
+Salton Sea California is also on a ridge crest It is all buried in sediment except latest Pleistocene volcanics (Salton Buttes).

 FIGURE 5: Central part of Krafla volcanic system showing caldera and fissure swarms which traverse it.
 The Krafla caldera hosts a geothermal system.
-It has a magma chamber (s-wave shadow) at 3-7 km depth.
-A second geothermal area at Námafjall on the fissure swarm 7 km south of Krafla is located where basaltic fissure eruptions concentrate.
+It has a magma chamber (S-wave shadow) at 3-7 km depth.
+A second geothermal area at Námafjall on the fissure swarm 7 km south of Krafla is located where basaltic fissure eruptions concentrate the East Pacific Rise).
+This is because the asthenosphere is hot and of low viscosity due to an exceptionally powerful mantle plume.